ItzELECTR0/TWAOS/README.md

 The game is not tripple A in terms of budget or team size.
 After all I'm only a solo developer with big aspirations.
 <br> However I plan to deliver as close to tripple A quality to the best of my ability.
+<br> I will:
-<br> I will create and use the best assets that I find, indifferent of cost (My wallet hurts)
+<br> 1.
+Create and use the best assets that I find, indifferent of cost (My wallet hurts)
-<br> I will find the best possible voice actors in my budget with my available knowledge
+<br> 2.
+Find the best possible voice actors in my budget with my available knowledge
-<br> I will try my best to not blunder Sip's voice acting (I'm voicing him, that will NEVER change)
+<br> 3.
+Try my best to not blunder Sip's voice acting (I'm voicing him, that will NEVER change)
+<br> 4.
+Will try my best to optimize my code and the game, even though I'm not good at either
+<br> 5.
+Keep this game free at heart even though it's intended to return revenue

 ## RESPONSIBILITY DISCLAIMER